corvette performance modifications

 7% performance heads

-If you are new to hot rodding and this is your first Corvette you may not be able to live with modifications that will leave you with a bad idling, noisy car that tends to overheat and is hard to start.
+We get many questions about duplicating the outlandish modifications that people read about in the Vette magazines and on line.
+Our advise in most cases is to keep mods to a C5 conservative.
+If you are new to hot rodding you may not be able to live with modifications that will leave you with a bad idling, noisy car that tends to overheat and is hard to start.

 The latest sales demographics show that 71 percent of all Corvette owners are over 45 years old.